Symptoms of Tomato Brown Rugose Fruit Virus (ToBRFV) have been reported for the first time in the UK on a tomato crop.

 Symptoms in Sweet pepper

-Images showing symptoms in Sweet pepper crops can also be found on this presentation kindly provided by Cesaveg.
+Images showing symptoms in Sweet pepper crops can also be found on this presentation sourced from the Ministry of Agriculture, Mexico.
 Please note the presentation is in Spanish, but the images should be useful for symptom recognition.
-We do not necessarily endorse the hygiene recommendations in that document, please instead refer to the hygiene document/recommendations below document/recommendations below
+We do not necessarily endorse the hygiene recommendations in the document, please instead refer to the hygiene document and recommendations below.

 Hosts and spread